Sidiney Bruno Montanhano

 prof_pic.jpg

-I hold an M.Sc. in Mathematics from the State University of Maringá (UEM), with a concentration in the field of topology and geometry.
-In my M.Sc. research, I formally explored conformal transformations and their applications in theoretical physics, such as in relativity, quantization, conformal quantum field theory, and bosonic string theory.
-I also have a B.Sc. in Physics from the State University of Maringá (UEM), where I explored the construction of classical field theories, especially general relativity and electromagnetism.
+I hold an M.Sc. in Mathematics from the State University of Maringá (UEM), where I studied conformal transformations and their applications in relativity, quantization, conformal field theory, and string theory.
+My B.Sc. in Physics, also from UEM, involved research in classical field theory, general relativity, and electromagnetism, as well as Lie groups, algebraic structures, and topology.

 1. Differential Geometry of Contextuality